 Overwhelmed with trying to plan your virtual summit?
 I get it!

-So many people begin the summit planning process and struggle to get bast the first few steps because they end up overwhelmed by the entire process.
+So many people begin the summit planning process and struggle to get past the first few steps because they end up overwhelmed by the entire process.

 To help, we're going to break down 4 steps to avoiding overwhelm in your summit planning and creating a timeline you can actually stick to.

 This first tip is really the key.
-Stop looking at your summit as one big project that you need to tackle right this second.
+Stop looking at your virtual summit planning as one big project that you need to tackle right this second.

 There are hundreds of tasks that go into hosting a summit.
 My Summit Host Process Map has over 300 individual tasks you need to complete.